aykit/MyOwnNotes/README.rst

 Contribute
 ==========
 Please take a look at CONTRIBUTE.rst for information regarding extending this application.
+This applies to translations as well.

 Install
 =======